TedHusted/awake/awake.md/awake.md

 “If you can call what we do law enforcement.”

 “It is.
 We’re the proactive side.
-Both of us stop trouble before it starts.”
+All three of us stop trouble before it starts.”

 “Subdue the enemy without fighting.”